Up to 50% off sofas & mattresses — limited‑time deals.

 Limitations

-The Sofa 2.0 is intentionally lounge-forward, so serious upright sitters may feel like they’re always adjusting to find lumbar support.
-The depth can overwhelm small rooms and shorter legs, especially if you don’t keep a throw pillow behind you.
-Freight delivery adds logistics, and the return terms for sofas include a substantial restocking fee, which makes “try-and-send-back” a risky strategy.
+The Sofa 2.0 is intentionally lounge-forward, so serious upright sitters may feel like they are always adjusting for lumbar support.
+The depth can overwhelm small rooms and shorter legs, especially if you do not keep a throw pillow behind you.
+Freight delivery adds logistics, and the made-to-order return terms make a try-it-and-send-it-back approach expensive.

 Floyd The Sofa 2.0 Sofa vs. alternatives